-The Riggios own a controlling stake in Barnes and Noble.
-A native New Yorker, Leonard has been a major patron of New York University and the Dia Art Foundation, to which he gave at least $30 million before parting ways with the board over disagreements about its direction.
-The two have a formidable collection of American art, which includes landmark works by Lichtenstein, Ruscha, Judd, Close, and Serra.
-Following the announcement of his retirement from the B&N board in 2016, Riggio told ARTnews, “What I’m gonna want to do is spend more time and thought on public art.
-I’m going to orient our collecting with the idea, the specific idea, of putting together collections that can be housed within a single unit, and given to museums and institutions, to do the equivalent of the Rothko Chapel, or the Noguchi Museum.
-So we’ll give the works, and we’ll give the money to build the building, so the art can been seen in its best light.
+A native New Yorker, Leonard Riggio founded the Barnes & Noble booksellers chain and has been a major patron of the Dia Art Foundation, with many millions given to the development and opening of the upstate-New York destination Dia:Beacon in 2003.
+He and his wife Louise have a formidable collection of American art, which includes landmark works by Roy Lichtenstein, Ed Ruscha, Donald Judd, Chuck Close, and Richard Serra, as well as Arte Povera and other movements.
+Following the announcement of his retirement from the Barnes & Noble board in 2016, Riggio told ARTnews, “What I’m gonna want to do is spend more time and thought on public art.
+I’m going to orient our collecting with the idea of putting together collections that can be housed within a single unit, and given to museums and institutions, to do the equivalent of the Rothko Chapel or the Noguchi Museum.
 That’s kind of my passion.”

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.